Common Minke Whale

 Behaviour

-In the North Atlantic, common minke whales are usually solitary, while in the Southern Hemisphere, minke whales are usually seen in groups.
-The behaviour most characteristic of minke whales is lunge feeding.
-The whales swim at high speeds with their mouth open towards their prey, then close their mouth and expel the water with the prey being caught in the baleen plates.
+In the North Atlantic, common minke whales are generally solitary., Their most distinctive behaviour is lunge feeding, where they swim at high speeds with their mouths open towards their prey.
+After capturing prey, they close their mouths and expel water, trapping the prey in their baleen plates.

 Listen to their calls off Eastern Canada (NOAA)